Glossary of religious and spiritual terms

 with members of the opposite sex.
 Only heterosexual orientation is

 considered normal, natural, and morally neutral.
-Homosexuality and bisexuality are chosen and changeable
+Homosexuality and bisexuality are often believed to be chosen and changeable

 in adulthood.
 They often use the term 'sexual preference' in place of